 Mr. Evans was appointed to the Board in 2005.
 He is a member of Atlantic Cape’s Community Affairs Advisory Committee and is also active state-wide with the NJ Council of County Colleges as a Trustee Ambassador.
 Mr. Evans’ community involvement includes service as a member of the Vietnam Veterans Association, Veterans of Foreign Wars, Galloway FSA and the American Legion.
 He formerly served as Deputy Mayor of Galloway Township.
 Mr. Evans was recently awarded the Atlantic County Veterans Service Medal.
-He is an educator for Galloway Public Schools and, in that role, has been recognized as the New Jersey Middle School Social Studies Teacher of the Year, Galloway Township Teacher of the Year, and Galloway Township Government Advocate for Education.
+Mr. Evans retired as an educator from Galloway Public Schools and, in that role, was recognized as the New Jersey Middle School Social Studies Teacher of the Year, Galloway Township Teacher of the Year, and Galloway Township Government Advocate for Education.

 Brian G. Lefke, Atlantic County

 Mr. Lefke joined the Atlantic Cape Board in 1995.
 He is a Trustee Ambassador with the NJ Council of County Colleges.
 Mr. Lefke’s community involvement includes service on the Executive Committee of the Association of New Jersey Recyclers; New Jersey Pinelands Commission and the Somers Point Planning Board.
 Mr. Lefke earned his Bachelor of Science in Environmental Science from Richard Stockton College and his Master of Administrative Science from Fairleigh Dickinson University.
 He is employed by the Atlantic County Utilities Authority as Vice President of Solid Waste and Authority Board Secretary.